railsfactory-abhiram/slate/source/index.html.md

                | Example Urgency Status: No Issue / Exception
 ticket_status  | status of the ticket   | Required
                | Example Ticket Status: New
+attachment[:attachment_id]  | Add the attachment like attachment_1 = #<File:/tmp/RackMultipart20160223-10206-8nvy6z-0>, attachment_2 = #<File:/tmp/RackMultipart20160223-10206-8nvy6z-0>...etc.
 Along with the above parameters: Category status also should be set.
-Category details of a particular provider can't be fetched from "Provider Categories" end point.
-Category status should be sent like below along with the parameters above.
+Category details of a particular provider can be fetched from "Provider Categories" end point.
+Category status should be sent like below along with the category parameters(parameters we got from provider categories end point).

 Parameter | Status
 --------- | -----------